FedSN: A Federated Learning Framework over Heterogeneous LEO Satellite Networks: Framework Design

 \subsubsection{Sub-structure Aggregation Method (SAM)}

-The same \rev{basic sub-structure models} from different satellites need to be aggregated for model assembling.
-However, as described in Sec.~\ref{sec:background_motivation}, the varying orbital periods of satellites in different orbits within the satellite group lead to an imbalance in satellite participation in model training, thereby lowering the effectiveness of model training. \rev{To compensate the model bias in FL model training, it is essential to develop an appropriate sub-structure aggregation method.}
+The same {basic sub-structure models} from different satellites need to be aggregated for model assembling.
+However, as described in Sec.~\ref{sec:background_motivation}, the varying orbital periods of satellites in different orbits within the satellite group lead to an imbalance in satellite participation in model training, thereby lowering the effectiveness of model training. {To compensate the model bias in FL model training, it is essential to develop an appropriate sub-structure aggregation method.}

-Since the sub-structure aggregation within a group is synchronous, we directly incorporate a corrective term into the aggregation weights to offset model bias caused by orbital period differences. \rev{The corrective term gives smaller aggregation weights to satellites with shorter orbital periods and larger aggregation weights otherwise. } The orbital period ratio of the $k$-th \rev{inter-group set} is assumed as $p_1:p_2,...,:p_J \, (p_J \ge p_{J - 1},...,p_1)$, where $J$ represents the number of satellite orbits.
-The aggregated basic sub-structure \rev{models} are given by
+Since the sub-structure aggregation within a group is synchronous, we directly incorporate a corrective term into the aggregation weights to offset model bias caused by orbital period differences. {Satellites with shorter orbital periods can aggregate their updated local models more frequently than those with longer orbital periods, leading to a model bias towards satellites with shorter orbital periods and thus deteriorating the training performance.
+To address the above issue, the corrective term gives smaller aggregation weights to satellites with shorter orbital periods and larger aggregation weights otherwise, to balance the model aggregation frequency across different satellites. } The orbital period ratio of the $k$-th {inter-group set} is assumed as $p_1:p_2,...,:p_J \, (p_J \ge p_{J - 1},...,p_1)$, where $J$ represents the number of satellite orbits.
+The aggregated basic sub-structure {models} are given by